Benjgmn/buckit/docs/api-design.md

 }
 ```

-This fucntiuonality allows our user to see the specific details of a film, from here they can make the decision if they feel that the particular film will be a fine addition to their bucket
+This functionality allows the user to see the specific details of a film.
+From here, they can decide if they feel that the particular film will be a fine addition to their bucket